la2050/archive/_organizations/bookartsla.md

     - 'http://maker.good.is/myla2050learn2015/projects/MAKEANDREADBOOKS.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      BookArtsLA brings the experience of making handmade books to people of all ages.
 title: BookArtsLA
-uri: /organizations/bookartsla/
 extrapolated_project_ids:
   - '5102032'
 project_titles_from_extrapolated_project_ids:
-  - Make a Book Read a Book
-project_titles:
-  - Make a Book Read a Book
-project_titles_from_project_ids:
   - Make a Book Read a Book
 original_project_titles:
   - 'Make a Book, Read a Book'